-- 33.1 Except as specifically otherwise provided herein, the Collective Agreement ratified by the parties on September 18, 2012 shall be binding and remain in effect from May 1st, 2012 until and including the 30th day of April 2014. - 33.2 This Collective Agreement, however, shall continue in force, including during any period of negotiation, until a new Collective Agreement is ratified by both parties, or until a strike or lock-out is declared.
+- 33.1 Except as specifically otherwise provided herein, the Collective Agreement ratified by the parties shall be binding and remain in effect from May 1, 2014 until and including April 30, 2017. - 33.2 This Collective Agreement, however, shall continue in force, including during any period of negotiation, until a new Collective Agreement is ratified by both parties, or until a strike or lock-out is declared.

-Article 34: Binding Arbitration
+Article 34: Interest Arbitration